 This course is an introduction to programmable control systems with emphasis on basic programming techniques.
 A variety of input/output devices and their applications are covered.
-(Prerequisites: MAT 100 or MAT 152, RDG 100, ENG 032)
+(Prerequisites: MAT 152, RDG 100, ENG 032)

-EET 102 INTRODUCTION TO DATA ACQUISITION
+INTRODUCTION TO DATA ACQUISITION EET 102

 This course is the study of the basics of acquiring test and measurement data from equipment through the use of specialized computer software and instrumentation hardware, including transducers, analog/digital converters, and data logging.
-(Prerequisites: RDG 100, MAT 100 or MAT 152)
+(Prerequisites: RDG 100, MAT 152)